Collecting From Gevirim: Pointers From the Gabbai Tzedaka

 Tzedakah Is a Two-Way Street

-While they may enjoy their ability to easily afford a luxurious life, the greatest pleasure of most wealthy frum people is their ability to help others.
-They are aware that their fortune is a gift to be shared and take their stewardship of this obligation very seriously.
-But just as gevirim are expected to do their giving with seichel and sensitivity, the collectors are as well.
+While they may enjoy their ability to afford a luxurious life easily, the greatest pleasure of most wealthy frum people is their ability to help others.
+They know that their fortune is a gift to be shared and they take their stewardship of this obligation very seriously.
+But just as gevirim are expected to give with seichel and sensitivity, the collectors are expected to respond in kind.
+Do your thing.
+Make your pitch.
+And then graciously accept whatever is sent your way.

 Thanks to the various gabba’ei tzedakah who provided input for this article.
-Your dedication to the klal is amazing and inspiring.
+Your dedication to the klal is amazing.

 Want to dig deeper?